 The Frappuccinos from the Crème line are coffee-free and most of them have close to zero caffeine content.

 An exception is the Matcha Crème Frappuccino, which is caffeinated because of the matcha powder.

-Drinks from the Crème Frappuccino line are pretty similar to those thick blended milkshakes (or New England’s frappes) that you might be familiar with.
+Drinks from the Crème Frappuccino line are pretty similar to those thick blended milkshakes (or New England’s frappes) that you may be familiar with.

-Especially if you decide to switch the whole milk with heavy cream (which I honestly recommend if you’re ready for the extra calories).
+Especially if you decide to switch the whole milk with heavy cream (which I honestly recommend if you don’t mind the extra calories).

 For example, you can have your coffee Frappuccino with an espresso shot instead of having it with Frappuccino Roast.

 Actually, the reason why Starbucks baristas use Frap Roast pumps instead of the espresso is that the espresso is always hot when it comes out of the machine.

 It doesn’t affect the thick icy texture of the drink and it also adds more richness to the Frappuccino’s flavor as it has a stronger flavor.

 Still, by replacing it with an espresso shot or two (depending on your drink’s size), you will get a somewhat sweeter beverage without those strongly pronounced bitter notes.